 LAN Port LEDs

-The motherboard's Ethernet ports has two LED indicators.
-The Activity LED is yellow and indicates connection and activity.
-The Link LED may be green, amber, or off to indicate the speed of the connection.
+The LAN ports have two LED indicators.
+The Activity LED is yellow and the Link LED may be green, amber, or off to indicate the speed of the connection.
 Refer to the tables below for more information.